 Negative Result: The PMT function returns a negative value because it represents an outgoing payment.
 Use a negative

-to make it positive.Units Consistency: Ensure
+pvor multiply the result by-1to make it positive.Units Consistency: Ensure

-are in the same units (e.g., monthly rate and monthly periods).Optional Arguments: If
+rateandnperare in the same units (e.g., monthly rate and monthly periods).Optional Arguments: If

-are omitted, they default to0
+fvortypeare omitted, they default to0.

 Summary Table

-Example | Loan/Investment | Rate | Term (Years) | Payments/Year | PV | FV | Type | Formula | Result |
+| Example | Loan/Investment | Rate | Term (Years) | Payments/Year | PV | FV | Type | Formula | Result |

-1 | Loan | 5% | 10 | 12 | $50,000 | 0 | 0 | =PMT(5%/12, 10*12, 50000) | -$530.33 |
+| 1 | Loan | 5% | 10 | 12 | $50,000 | 0 | 0 | =PMT(5%/12, 10*12, 50000) | -$530.33 |

-2 | Investment | 6% | 20 | 12 | 0 | $100,000 | 0 | =PMT(6%/12, 20*12, 0, 100000) | -$216.31 |
+| 2 | Investment | 6% | 20 | 12 | 0 | $100,000 | 0 | =PMT(6%/12, 20*12, 0, 100000) | -$216.31 |

-3 | Loan | 4% | 5 | 12 | $30,000 | 0 | 1 | =PMT(4%/12, 5*12, 30000, 0, 1) | -$552.50 |
+| 3 | Loan | 4% | 5 | 12 | $30,000 | 0 | 1 | =PMT(4%/12, 5*12, 30000, 0, 1) | -$552.50 |

-4 | Loan | 3% | 8 | 12 | $20,000 | $5,000 | 0 | =PMT(3%/12, 8*12, 20000, 5000) | -$230.29 |
+| 4 | Loan | 3% | 8 | 12 | $20,000 | $5,000 | 0 | =PMT(3%/12, 8*12, 20000, 5000) | -$230.29 |

 This expanded explanation should help you understand and use the PMT function effectively in Excel!